Mortuary Science Program

 PLEASE NOTE THE IMPORTANT PROGRAM DATES BELOW:

-Mortuary Science Program Application DEADLINE for FALL 2015 is May 1st, 2015.
+Mortuary Science Program Application DEADLINE for SPRING 2015 is DECEMBER 1, 2015.

-2-Day MANDATORY On-Campus Orientation for the FALL 2015 semester for Newly Accepted Mortuary Science Students will take place the Thursday and Friday, prior to the first day of classes, unless instructed otherwise.
-Those dates are August 20th and 21st, 2015.
+2-Day MANDATORY On-Campus Orientation for the SPRING 2015 semester for Newly Accepted Mortuary Science Students will take place the Thursday and Friday, prior to the first day of classes, unless instructed otherwise.
+Those dates are January 14th and 15th, 2016.
 NOTE: This is for students that have been accepted by BOTH Amarillo College AND the Mortuary Science Program.